sedenardi/once-tweet/README.md

-rss-tweet
+once-tweet
 =========

-rss-tweet is a framework for tweeting out the contents of RSS feeds.
+rss-tweet is a framework for retweeting news story Twitter feeds just once.

+This is a fork of [rss-tweet](https://github.com/sedenardi/rss-tweet).

 ## Feeds